keras-team/autokeras/README.md

       eprint       = {cs.LG/1806.10282},
     }

 ### `Note`: The current version of Auto-Keras is only the pre-release version, which may not fully guarantee the quality and users’ requirements.
-We will continue updating and will release the alpha version soon.
+We will continue updating and will release the beta version soon.